ObsidianLabs/algorand-tutorial/tutorial-1.md

   <img src="./screenshots/main.png" width="720px">
 </p>

-Precisely, PyTeal compiler intepretes .py file into .teal file where Teal compiler further compiles the file into .tok and .addr file.
+Precisely, PyTeal compiler intepretes `.py` file into `.teal` file where Teal compiler further compiles the file into `.tok` and `.addr` file.

-.addr contains the address of the contract, or in other words, hash of the smart contract code.
+`.addr` contains the address of the contract, or in other words, hash address of the smart contract code.

 Press the hammer button to initiate compilation process.
-The binary doesn't require deployment right after compilation as the code is verified by the address when you have the code calling the .tok file during smart contract execution.
+The binary doesn't require deployment right after compilation as the code is verified by the address when you have the code calling the `.tok` file during smart contract execution.

 ### Contract Code